goaldiggers-kata/goaldiggers/architecture/ProcessDiscoveryandDDDContextMap.md

 **Candidate Metrics Management**
 - It is the primary tracker of the **candidate, which is maintained by the Mentor.**
-- All the cadence meetings, touchpoints, general parameters to measure the NPC are all captured in the domain.
-This domain uses the capabilities of the Status Management Subdomain.
+- All the **cadence meetings, touchpoints, general parameters to measure the NPC are all captured in the domain.
+This domain uses the capabilities of the Status Management Subdomain.**
--	It also gets data from the Candidate Roadmap Tracker and same gets used for the Candidate performance.
+- It also gets data from the **Candidate Roadmap Tracker and same gets used for the Candidate performance.**
--	Gets data from Platform Management to derive the metrics Status Management
+- **Gets primary data from Platform Management to derive the metrics to measure the Candidate.**

+**Status Management**
 - It’s a supporting domain which provides the status for both the candidate and NPC.

-Reporting
+**Reporting**
 - View Statistics/Analytics
 -	Operational Reports
 -	Decision Engine